Understanding Taxable Sales

 Here are a few examples:

-- In Texas, belts are tax exempt but belt buckles are taxable.
+• In Texas, belts are tax-exempt but belt buckles are taxable.

-- Connecticut charges luxury tax on items priced at $1,000 or more.
+• Connecticut charges luxury tax on items priced at $1,000 or more.

-- Massachusetts taxes athletic uniforms, but not gym clothes.
+• Massachusetts taxes athletic uniforms, but not gym clothes.

-- New York has ruled that everyday clothing under $110 is exempt from sales tax, but costumes are taxable.
+• New York has ruled that everyday clothing under $110 is exempt from sales tax, but costumes are taxable.

-- In New Jersey, most clothing is exempt but furs are taxable.
+• In New Jersey, most clothing is exempt but furs are taxable.

 Sometimes goods are exempt as a result of special lobbying.
-For example, Idaho honey producers are working right now to make sales of beehives tax exempt.
+For example, Idaho honey producers are working right now to make sales of beehives tax-exempt.
 They don’t seem to be claiming that beehives are essential.
 They just want an exemption.
 Many exemptions on various goods have come about for political reasons.

-There is also currently a lot of controversy and change on digital products.
+There is also currently a lot of controversy and change in digital products.
 Are they tangible?
 If not, should they be taxed anyway?
 And are some kinds more tangible or taxable than others?
 It’s up in the air in a lot of states — or in the courts.

 There are plenty more examples of goods that are sales tax exempt, and common sense won’t tell you what they are.
 If you sell tangible property, you should find out whether exemptions apply to you.